 It doesn’t have to be these exact foods, but stick to a diet of simple carbs and no fatty foods.
 Avoid fruits, vegetables, and grains that have a lots of fiber when someone has diarrhea.

-Charcoal treatment: Mix 2-3 capsules activated charcoal with a dribble of water and a few drips of oil, then apply to bee sting or insect bite within five minutes of sting for pain and swelling reliefs.
+Charcoal treatment: Mix two to three capsules activated charcoal with a dribble of water and a few drips of oil, then apply to bee sting or insect bite within five minutes of sting for pain and swelling reliefs.

-Sore throat treatment: Place 1 pure peppermint tea bag in a cup, add a squirt of honey and the juice of half a freshly squeezed lemon.
+Sore throat treatment: Place one pure peppermint tea bag in a cup and add a squirt of honey and the juice of half a freshly squeezed lemon.
 Pour boiling water over mixture.
 Stir.
 Drink when cool enough to tolerate.